hinchliff/tim-firefox/README.md

 Using CCK2 has helped with that, but it still doesn't quite work correctly.
 I'm giving up for now, and will just blow away local install and un-tar version 49 again when necessary...

+## Current Status
+CCK2 seems to add the flash-plugin and CAs correctly, and seems to adjusts other preferences (Don't Update!).
+I can login and view the TIM application, but it looks like some Fonts are missing, and the drop-downs to select type of Leave taken is not working (which is the same behavior on up-to-date browsers, even though this works on Firefox 49 on the host).

 ## Running the Docker image
 First, you will need to setup Xauthority on your host machine:
 ```